Cannabis Legalization Update

-Consuming cannabis for non-medical purposes will be legalized in July 2018.
+Consuming cannabis for non-medical purposes will be legalized on October 17, 2018.
 The minimum age that people can buy, possess and consume cannabis will be 18 (provinces can increase the age limit).
 The federal government will set rules for:

 For more information on federal legislation click here.

 The minimum age will be 18 in Alberta.
 Smoking will be restricted in areas where children and youth gather.
 Cannabis will be sold in private retail stores and through a provincially managed online system.
 Stores will have to sell provincially licensed cannabis, and cannot sell cannabis with alcohol, tobacco or pharmaceuticals.
 The provincial government will set rules for:

 - The minimum separation distances between cannabis stores and places where children and youth gather